 Shuvinai Ashoona: Beyond the Visible is an exhibition of 25 primarily new works on paper by world-renowned Inuk artist, Shuvinai Ashoona.
 Ashoona is the descendant of a deep artistic legacy through her grandmother Pitseolak, a widely revered illustrator.
 Ashoona’s work is characterized by a confident sense of colour, a sure hand, and a unique vision.
 She and her cousin Annie Pootoogook were among the first to take Inuit art to the international stage.

 To complement the exhibition, Ashoona’s recent work, Making a Movie, will be on view in the J.S.
-McLean Centre for Indigenous & Canadian Art, beginning January 28, 2021.
+McLean Centre for Indigenous & Canadian Art until October 2021.